 “If you don't write stories you love, you'll never make it.
 If you don't write stories that other people love, you'll never make it.” – Ray Bradbury, Born Aug.
 22, 1920.

-Your best work is going to occur in that intersection or overlap where what you are passionate and enthusiastic about is the same as what the audience cares about.
+Your best work is going to occur in that intersection or overlap where the subject you are passionate and enthusiastic about is the same one that your audience cares about.

-Answer that first.
+Answer those questions first.
 Then look for how to sew them together into one fabric.

 Make it a matter of mutual interest and potential mutual benefit.
 A combination of what they want, and what you want, and what everyone needs and will enjoy.

 If you only focus on your side, you may be happy but you'll go broke because it will be boring to others.

 If you focus only on their side, it can feel phony and pandering and condescending.